The legal foundation for financial accounting is the Austrian Commercial Code (UGB).

 Companies must keep proper, transparent records of all of their business-related transactions and the status of their assets.

 When a company is founded and at the beginning of each fiscal year, it is required to keep exact records of its assets and debts as well as the value of these.

 When a company is founded, it must record its opening balance and at the end of each fiscal year, it must produce proper annual accounts.

-Austrian companies that list their own securities on the stock exchange or for whom debt instruments are traded on the stock exchange must produce their consolidated accounts in accordance with the IFRS (International Financial Reporting Standards).
+Austrian companies, that list their own securities on the stock exchange or for whom debt instruments are traded on the stock exchange must produce their consolidated accounts in accordance with the IFRS (International Financial Reporting Standards).

 All other companies can choose between the UGB standards or the IFRS.

-Storage and submission of documents
+Retention and submission of documents

 - books, inventories, opening balances, annual accounts together with the financial reports;

 - consolidated accounts together with consolidated financial reports;